All Episodes

 I doubt that he will, but I think that he should.

-Well, McCain says he will by next Sunday or else.
+McCain says he will by next Sunday or else.

-I know I heard that.
+I know, I heard that.

 But in any case, with all of those things said, though, I still think it's time to try these guys down there or let them go.

-But however one wants to hammer it out, whether it's by military tribunal or by civilian court in the United States, I think they should be tried, and this process should move on.
+Now, personally, I think they should be tried by military tribunal, but however, one wants to hammer it out, whether it's by military tribunal or by civilian court in the United States, I think they should be tried and this process should move on.

-You know, whatever is going on down there, right or wrong, uh unfortunately is not really so much the issue, but what the rest of the world feels is the issue.
+You know, whatever is going on down there, right or wrong, unfortunately is not really so much the issue, but what the rest of the world feels is the issue.

 We're keeping these guys detained for a long time.